-School Name:

-Contact Person for Grant: Title:

-Application to: Expected Date School Will Open, Expand, Replicate:

 Start Up Expand Replicate

 Charter Award Date: Charter Expiration Date:

 DUNS #:

 Proposed Charter Address:

 Applicant Address (if different than proposed):

 Applicant Telephone: Applicant Email:

-Fis cal Contact
+Fisc al Contact

 Fiscal Manager: Title:

 Telephone: Email:

-Charter School Board Contact Information
+Charter School Bo ard Contact Information

 Board President: Email:

 Address:

-Authorizer Contact Information
+ontact Information

 Authorizing Agency: Authorizing agency contact person:

 Telephone: Email:

 Address:

-ESEA § 4310 (6) requires all Charter School Program (6) school authorizer and the authorizer must verify that application submission.
-The signature by the designat that this requirement has been met.
+ESEA § 4310 (6) requires all Charter School Program (CSP) grant applications must be provided to the charter school authorizer and the authorizer must verify that the CSP applicant charter school has notified them of application submission.
+The signature by the designated official form the charter school authorizer signifies that this requirement has been met.

-Authorizer Official Printed Name litle
+Authorizer Official Printed Name Title

 Signature Date

 Grade Levels to be Served

-Grade Levels Projected Student Enrollment
+Year of Grant Implementation Grade Levels Projected Student Enrollment

-Student Demograph

-ected
+First Year

+Second Year

+Third Year

+Fourth Year

+Fifth Year

+Maximum

+Student Demographics indicate if actual or expected percentage of total student population

+Actual Expected

-Special Education: English Learners:
+Free/Reduced Price Lunch: Special Education: English Learners:

-Grade Levels

 Black: Native Hawaiian or Other Pacific Islander: Hispanic:

 American Indian: Multiracial: Asian:

 White: Male: Female:

 Management Organization Information

 Will the school work with a charter or educational management organization?

 Yes No

 If no, skip to the next page.

 If yes, name the management organization:

 Employer Identification Number (EIN):

 Is the management organization: For Profit Not for Profit

-Employees of the so hool will be: Employed by the school
+Employees of the school will be: Employed by the school

 Employed by the management organization

 Note about management organizations:

-the charter school's retain responsibility submission, budget relationship with for the all aspects decisions, and rep a management orga s of the grant includi payment of any miss schools, not any other entity.
-Regardless of nization, the charter school and board ng, but not limited to application pent funds.
-Items purchased by the school not the management organization.
+Charter School Program (CSP) grants are made to charter schools, not any other entity.
+Regardless of the charter school's relationship with a management organization, the charter school and board retain responsibility for the all aspects of the grant including, but not limited to application submission, budget decisions, and repayment of any misspent funds.
+Items purchased by the school with CSP funds are and remain the property of the school, not the management organization.